 You can find more tips to help you quit smoking and information about lung cancer from our sections:

 Limit how much alcohol you drink

-Alcohol causes 7 types of cancers including head and neck, bowel and breast cancers.
-The less alcohol you drink, the lower the risk cancer and many other cancers and diseases.
-If you do drink, drink no more than 11 standard drinks a week if you are a women and 17 standard drinks a week if you are a man.
+Alcohol causes seven types of cancers including head and neck, bowel and breast cancers.
+The latest advice from medical experts to reduce your risk of cancer, is you should not drink at all.
+Less is best and none is better.
+If you do drink, drink no more than 11 standard drinks a week if you are a woman and 17 standard drinks a week if you are a man.
 Be aware that your drink may contain more than one standard drink.
 For example, one pint has two standard drinks in it.
 A small glass of wine (100ml) is a standard drink.
 A large glass of wine (200ml) is two standard drinks.

 You can find out more about how alcohol contributes to causing cancer, and what you can do to minimise your risks from our sections:

 Avoid too much sun exposure and never use sunbeds

 Skin cancer is the most common cancer in Ireland.
 There are over 11, 555 non-melanoma skin cancers and over 1,194 melanomas diagnosed every year.
 Overexposure to ultraviolet (UV) light from the sun or sunbeds is the main cause of skin cancer.
 That means that most cases of skin cancer are preventable.
 Whatever your age, the best way to enjoy the sun safely and protect your skin from sunburn is to use a combination of:

 • Seek shade - especially between 11am -3pm

 • Clothing - cover up with a wide brimmed hat, sunglasses and long sleeved clothing

 • Use Sun-protection factor (sunscreen) of at least 30 for adults and 50 for children